sumrdev/How-to-build-fat-jar-file/README.md

 # How to build a standalone jar file
 by dafe, mawn and mvje

-We asume that you have created or downloaded a gradle project.
+We assume that you have created or downloaded a gradle project.

 Otherwise here :)
 https://heathered-salmon-2d7.notion.site/Step-by-step-guide-434fee5564fd4a86ae114ffa0936abef